Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Discussions

-While the main paper (\cref{sec:conclusion}) outlines the RL perspective underlying Omni-DPO, here we provide a more detailed examination of its foundational principles.
-The \textit{Unified Paradigm} provided by~\citet{Deepseekmath_2024} shows that different training methods, such as SFT, DPO~\cite{DPO_2023}, PPO~\cite{PPO_2017}, and GRPO~\cite{Deepseekmath_2024} can be conceptualized as either direct or simplified RL methods.
+\paragraph{Unified RL paradigm.} While the main paper (\cref{sec:conclusion}) outlines the RL perspective underlying Uni-DPO, here we provide a more detailed examination of its foundational principles.
+The \textit{Unified Paradigm} provided by~\citet{Deepseekmath_2024} shows that different training methods, such as SFT, DPO~\citep{DPO_2023}, PPO~\citep{PPO_2017}, and GRPO~\citep{Deepseekmath_2024}, can be conceptualized as either direct or simplified RL methods.
 The paradigm can be expressed as:

 \nobreak There exist three key components: a) Data source $\mathcal{D}$, which specifies the set of training examples used to learn preferences; b) Reward function $\pi_{\text{rf}}$, which produces the scalar reward signals that guide model updates; c) Algorithm $\mathcal{A}$, which consumes both the training data and the reward outputs to compute a gradient coefficient $GC_{\mathcal{A}}$, thereby modulating the magnitude of the reinforcement or penalty applied to each example.